-Growing up I celebrated all Western holidays, with Chinese New Year never even crossing my mind.
-In all honesty, I can’t even remember at what point I learned of its existence; however, I will always remember my first year celebrating it.
+Growing up, I celebrated all Western holidays, with the thought of the Chinese New Year never crossing my mind.
+The idea of a “lunar new year” and a Chinese zodiac was definitely intriguing but in all honesty, I can’t even remember at what point I learned of its existence.
+However, I will never forget my first year celebrating it.

-Since moving here I have temporarily given up celebrating my customary Western holidays in favour of some new holidays rich with culture and spirit.
-While I do still love Christmas or Thanksgiving and look forward to properly celebrating them once again, I have really fallen in love with celebrating Chinese New Year and it has quickly become my new favourite holiday.
+Since moving to Hong Kong, I have temporarily given up celebrating my customary Western holidays in favour of some new holidays rich with culture and spirit.
+While I do still love Christmas or Thanksgiving and look forward to properly celebrating them once again, I have fallen in love with celebrating Chinese New Year, and it has quickly become my new favourite holiday.

 1. New Year Shopping

-In the days leading up to Chinese New Year, colorful markets pop up for selling holiday goods and flowers, and in Hong Kong, many of the large parks are transformed into these “Lunar New Year Fairs”.
-These are great places to visit to experience how locals get ready for the festivities ahead.
+In the days leading up to Chinese New Year, colourful markets pop up for selling holiday goods and flowers.
+Many of the large parks are transformed into these “Lunar New Year Fairs,” These are great places to visit and experience how locals get ready for the festivities ahead.

 My favourite activity?
-Trying to find an auspicious flower to keep in our home for the New Year.
-Last year, our plant promptly died weeks after bringing it home.
-Wouldn’t you know, last year was one of the worst years for me ever!
-Let’s just hope the plant I pick this year does a little better.
+Trying to find an auspicious flower to keep in our home for the new year.
+One year, our plant promptly died weeks after bringing it home.
+Wouldn’t you know, that was one of the worst years for me ever!
+Let’s hope the plant I pick this year does a little better.

-Most people in Hong Kong eat dinner rather late, between 8-10 pm, so often the New Year is rung in talking with family and eating auspicious foods.
+Most Hong Kong residents eat dinner relatively late, between 8-10 p.m, so often the Lunar New Year is rung in talking with family and eating auspicious foods.

-Which brings me to my next favourite thing…
+This brings me to my next favourite thing of all.

-Food plays a large role in almost all Chinese festivals, so of course Chinese New Year is no different.
-There are foods considered particularly lucky that are specifically eaten during this time of year.
+Food plays a large role in almost all Chinese festivals, and the Chinese New Year is no different.
+There are traditional Chinese foods considered particularly lucky that are eaten explicitly during this time of year.

-One would say “gung hei fat choi” to wish someone a happy New Year in Hong Kong, so of course, eating “fat choi” or black moss is a popular New Year dish.
+One would say “gung hei fat choi” as new year greetings to wish someone a happy New Year in Hong Kong.
+So of course, eating “fat choi” or black moss is a popular New Year dish.
 Another item consumed during New Year’s is “tang yuan” which phonetically sounds close to the word “reunion”.
-Each member of a family often consumes this sweet dumpling at the end of the annual reunion dinner.
+Each member of a family often eats this sweet dumpling at the end of the annual reunion dinner.

 On the first day of Chinese New Year, many people visit temples to pray for good fortune in the New Year.
-You will find people burning incense and purchasing colourful pin wheels said to turn obstacles into opportunity at large temples across Hong Kong.
+You will find people burning incense and purchasing colourful pinwheels that are believed to turn obstacles into opportunity at large temples across Hong Kong.

 If you are planning a visit, be sure to research what time you should go.
 There are set “auspicious hours” and hours that you should avoid that correlate with your Chinese zodiac.